 Knowledge of where species and communities exist on the ground and the viability of their populations or stands is essential for assessing risk of extirpation or extinction and for planning conservation actions.
 The EO data standard provides a common foundation on which zoologists, botanists, and ecologists can build discipline-specific guidance for surveying, assessing, and mapping locations of high-priority “elements of biodiversity.”
 It has been integrated into software tools used throughout the NatureServe Network in order to facilitate consistent data development.

 Features & Benefits

-The element occurrence (EO) concept is the linchpin of the work of the NatureServe network.
+The EO concept is the linchpin of the work of the NatureServe Network.
 EOs typically represent populations and ecosystems that, if conserved, can contribute to the survival or persistence of the element.
 EO methodology provides a consistent approach to data management, including defining, delineating, ranking, and mapping EOs.
 The EO Data Standard was developed to encourage a comprehensive and uniform approach to EO data management, helping ensure consistency and comparability of data among programs.

 Biodiversity Observation Data Standard

 As pressures on biodiversity increase, there is an increasing need for rapid and more comprehensive biodiversity assessments and an increasing volume of observation data available from citizen science and other data collection efforts across the globe.
 To meet this need NatureServe developed a standard for collecting and compiling biodiversity observation data across the Network and from external sources.

 The Biodiversity Observation Data Standard addresses two key objectives:

 - It provides a comprehensive set of fields that are relevant to most Network programs and meet individual program needs for collection and management of observation data.

 - It identifies subset of core biodiversity observation data fields that can be used to aggregate data in support of key Network-wide products: